Night Shift (comics): Fictional team biography

 Based in California, the group is gathered and initially controlled by the Shroud.
-He is assisted by the Werewolf, misleading the team into believing they are forming a criminal gang, when in reality they are acting as vigilantes.
+He is assisted by the Werewolf, misleading the team into believing they are forming a criminal gang; in reality, they are acting as vigilantes.
 The team's original lineup consists of the Brothers Grimm, Dansen Macabre, Digger, the Gypsy Moth, the Needle, the Shroud, the Tatterdemalion, Tick-Tock, and the Werewolf.

 With the exceptions of Digger and the Brothers Grimm, the Shroud met the team while a fellow captive of the Locksmith.
 In their first appearance, they help Captain America take on the Power Broker.
-In West Coast Avengers (vol. 2) #40 (January 1989), the Mockingbird witnesses Digger burying three criminals.
+In West Coast Avengers (vol. 2) #40 (January 1989), Mockingbird witnesses Digger burying three criminals.
 She takes the four of them to the local police precinct, where they are arrested.
 The rest of the team respond by attacking the West Coast Avengers at their headquarters.
 The Night Shift is defeated, but the Shroud teleports them away.
 Later, the Shroud is shown with Hawkeye swapping opinions about the encounter.

 Their next encounter with the West Coast Avengers occurs in Avengers: West Coast.
 The team is led by the Hangman, who calls on Satannish.
 The powers of the team are greatly increased, but in the end they are defeated anyway.

 In Marvel Zombies 4, the team is under the command of the Hood.
 They battle the Midnight Sons, but before they can finish fighting, they are overcome by a cloud of the airborne zombie virus.
 The entire team is turned into zombies.
 Through mystical means the virus is contained, transforming the team back into their human forms and the Hood teleports them away.